m00qek/utest/docs/how-to/contributor/add-assertion.md

 # How to add an assertion

-The correct extension point for new assertions is a **combinator factory** exported from `src/utest/assert.uc`.
-Combinators integrate with `assert.match` and compose freely with all existing combinators.

-For a step-by-step walkthrough of adding a combinator from scratch, see [Tutorial: Contributing your first patch](../../tutorials/contributor/first-patch.md).

----

 ## 1. Add the combinator factory to `assert.uc`

 Open `src/utest/assert.uc` and add your factory alongside `equals`, `contains`, `truthy`, and the others.
 Each factory returns an object with a `match(actual)` method: